Published April 22, 2019|2 min read

 The Policygenius Family Friendly Index is made up of ten figures, combined and weighted equally.

 We combined these numbers to make the Policygenius Family Friendly Index.
-Each state is ranked out of 100, and a higher score means more financial security.
+Each state is ranked out of 100, and a higher score means a better place to raise a family.

 To learn more, read our comprehensive guide to preparing for a new baby.